patching...

 So, surely, was Tina Faelz.
 Tina’s mom, according to a Pleasanton Weekly article published in 2008, kept lines of communication open with her daughter.

-But it turns out, according to the latest information related to this week’s arrest in Tina’s case, that Tina was killed by someone she knew.
+But it turns out, according to the in Tina’s case, that Tina was killed by someone she knew.

 What then?
 How does a parent protect a child when directives to keep personal information private and not speak with strangers don’t apply?